Tonix517/mapbox-gl-native-rs-public/README.md

-# mapbox-gl-native-rs
+# mapbox-gl-native-rs-public

 ## Motivation

-A Rust re-implementation to https://github.com/mapbox/mapbox-gl-native
+A Rust re-implementation to https://github.com/mapbox/mapbox-gl-native.

+Please note that some proprietary code has been removed, including some internal request endpoint URL, headers, tokens etc. So it should compile but not executable.

 Tony wants to:
 - Learn Rust